umbraco/UmbracoDocs/Contribute/file-naming-conventions.md

 Naming conventions for documentation files:

-The current version of a documentation page will be the normal existing filename format eg `flexible.md` or `index.md`
+The current version of a documentation page will be the normal existing filename format e.g. `flexible.md` or `index.md`

 When creating alternate versions of the documentation page that apply in different Umbraco versions, we will append to the filename portion a `-v` followed by information which explains roughly to which version the documentation applies.